tim-bydlon/partial_order_planning_solver/README.md

 # Partial Order Planning Solver

-A natural language planning system that uses Claude AI to understand planning queries and solve them using partial order planning algorithms.
+A natural language planning system that uses Claude AI to understand planning queries and solve them using partial order planning algorithms with precondition/postcondition operators.

 ## Features